Here’s how the process works when you, your agent, or architect lodge your building consent application:

-- If we approve your application the time clock stops and we get in touch to let you know, and advise you whether there are any more fees to pay.
+If we approve your application the time clock stops and we get in touch to let you know.
+We will also tell you if there are any more fees to pay.

-- Once you’ve paid any required fees, you can receive your consent documents:
+Once you’ve paid any required fees, you can receive your consent documents either: